-In 2013, to recognize the post-separation growth focus of Abbott and to more directly align the interests of executive officers with the interests of shareholders, the Committee granted the long-term incentive awards in the form of 50 percent stock options and 50 percent performance-vested shares.
-This mix is consistent with the practices of our new peer group.
-All but one of Abbott's new peers grant a portion of their long-term incentive awards in the form of stock options and only six of the 16 companies disclosing percentages grant less than 40 percent of the total value in options.
+In 2015, to recognize the continued growth focus of Abbott and to directly align the interests of executive officers with the interests of our shareholders, the Compensation Committee granted the long-term incentive awards in the form of 50% stock options and 50% performance-restricted shares.
+This mix is consistent with the practices of our peer group.